 In my practice I don’t wait the “3-loss” rule to begin treatment and diagnosis, if you’ve experienced a loss and you want support, you deserve that support right away.

 The majority of the list can be diagnosed with blood work or imaging.
 The entirety of the list can be treated!

-For any of the information I have provided, there are ways of diagnosing and treating these issues.
+For any of the information we have provided, there are ways of diagnosing and treating these issues.
 You have options!
-I offer a free 30 minute consultation to all new patients Book yours today and lets get started!
+We offer a free 30 minute consultation to all new patients Book yours today and lets get started!

 Iqbal, S., Ghani, F., & Qureshi, R. (2016).
 Frequency of Thyroid Peroxidase Antibody and its Association with Miscarriages Among Pregnant Women.
 Journal of the College of Physicians and Surgeons Pakistan, 26(10), 831-834.